 You can also set up an automatic transfer of funds from checking to savings each month.

-Sean Fox, co-president of Freedom Debt Relief, recommends earning additional income to devote to the fund.
+Sean Fox, Chief Revenue Officer at personal finance company Achieve, recommends earning additional income to devote to the fund.

 Other possible ways to add to your existing income include:

 - Freelance writing: If you’re adept at crafting prose or knowledgeable on certain topics, writing on a contract basis can be a lucrative gig that might even turn into a full-time job.
 Not a writer?
 Think about what other skills you have that might translate well to freelancing.